ARPANET: IMP functionality

+Map of the United States showing the architecture of the Advanced Research Projects Agency Network.

 Because it was never a goal for the ARPANET to support IMPs from vendors other than BBN, the IMP-to-IMP protocol and message format were not standardized.
 However, the IMPs did nonetheless communicate amongst themselves to perform link-state routing, to do reliable forwarding of messages, and to provide remote monitoring and management functions to ARPANET's Network Control Center.
 Initially, each IMP had a 6-bit identifier and supported up to 4 hosts, which were identified with a 2-bit index.
 An ARPANET host address, therefore, consisted of both the port index on its IMP and the identifier of the IMP, which was written with either port/IMP notation or as a single byte; for example, the address of MIT-DMG (notable for hosting development of Zork) could be written as either 1/6 or 70.
 An upgrade in early 1976 extended the host and IMP numbering to 8-bit and 16-bit, respectively.

 In addition to primary routing and forwarding responsibilities, the IMP ran several background programs, titled TTY, DEBUG, PARAMETER-CHANGE, DISCARD, TRACE, and STATISTICS.
 These were given host numbers in order to be addressed directly and provided functions independently of any connected host.
 For example, "TTY" allowed an on-site operator to send ARPANET packets manually via the teletype connected directly to the IMP.

 1822 protocol

 The starting point for host-to-host communication on the ARPANET in 1969 was the 1822 protocol, which defined the transmission of messages to an IMP.
 The message format was designed to work unambiguously with a broad range of computer architectures.
 An 1822 message essentially consisted of a message type, a numeric host address, and a data field.
 To send a data message to another host, the transmitting host formatted a data message containing the destination host's address and the data message being sent, and then transmitted the message through the 1822 hardware interface.
-The IMP then delivered the message to its destination address, either by delivering it to a locally connected host, or by delivering it to another IMP.
+The IMP then delivered the message to its destination address, either by delivering it to a locally connected host or by delivering it to another IMP.
 When the message was ultimately delivered to the destination host, the receiving IMP would transmit a Ready for Next Message (RFNM) acknowledgment to the sending, host IMP.